moosetechnology/moosetechnology.github.io/moose-wiki/Users/typicalQueries.md

 ### Deprecated methods

-Deprecated methods are methods existing in the current version of an application, and that will disapear in the next version.
+Deprecated methods are methods existing in the current version of an application, and that will disappear in the next version.
-Such method should not be used.
+Such a method should not be used.

 In Java, it is possible to retrieve the deprecated methods by searching the method with the `@Deprecated` annotation.